-Since joining UBC in 2006, Dr. Nardizzi has taught a range of courses at the undergraduate and graduate levels on English Renaissance literature and on representations of nature.
-His teaching interests also include queer and disability studies, and he has supervised undergraduate and graduate students conducting research on these topics.
+Since joining UBC in 2006, Dr. Nardizzi has taught a range of courses at the undergraduate and graduate levels on English Renaissance literature.
+His teaching interests also include ecotheory, queer theory, and disability studies.
+He has supervised undergraduate and graduate students conducting research on these topics.

 Books and Collections

 - Premodern Ecologies in the Modern Literary Imagination.
 Toronto: University of Toronto Press, 2019.

 - Wooden Os: Shakespeare’s Theatres and England’s Trees.
 Toronto: University of Toronto Press, 2013.

 - The Indistinct Human in Renaissance Literature.
 Co-edited with Jean E. Feerick.
 New York: Palgrave Macmillan, 2012.

 - Queer Renaissance Historiography: Backward Gaze.
 Co-edited with Stephen Guy-Bray and Will Stockton.
 Aldershot: Ashgate, 2009.